 Wednesday, 22 April 2009 → Mood: Detecting

-Missing, presumed pinched
+Missing, presumed nicked

-Missing, presumed pinched
+Missing, presumed nicked

 Has anyone else noticed the disappearance of the old Somerset County Council sign post that used to live opposite the junction of Charlton Road and the High Street (by the non-roundabout)?
 This wonderful reminder of our glorious pre-BANES past stood in its hallowed spot pointing the way to Queen Charlton and Whitchurch for donkey's years.